-- your disposable income: how much is available to make regular repayments, also considering any other loans you may have - your credit history: this shows if you have been financially reliable in the past.
+- Your disposable income: how much is available to make regular repayments, also considering any other loans you may have. - Your credit history: this shows if you have been financially reliable in the past.
 How much can you borrow?

-Banks generally lend 3 to 4.5 times your salary, though it depends on your personal circumstances.
+Banks may be prepared to lend up to 4.5 times your salary, though it depends on your personal circumstances.

 Interest rates will fluctuate across the 30 years.
-5% is purposes only.
+5% is used for illustrative purposes only.
 How much will it cost?

-5% interest on the mortgage = £966/month (First payment is £750 interest and £216 capital) Over 30 years £966 × 360 months = £347,760 Nearly double the £180,000 you originally borrowed!
+5% interest on the mortgage = £966/month (First payment is £750 interest and £216 capital) Over 30 years £966 x 360 months = £347,760 Nearly double the £180,000 you originally borrowed!
 This might seem expensive, but hopefully the value of your home will have increased over this time and If you didn't have a mortgage, you would most likely be paying rent anyway.
 Based on 5 year fixed rate as at March 2016.
-Handing it over Handing it over There's an old saying that you should 'never let the tax tail wag the investment dog' - in other words, don't base your investment decisions on their tax implications.
+Handing it over Handing it over Handing it over There's an old saying that you should 'never let the tax tail wag the investment dog' - in other words, don't base your investment decisions on their tax implications.
 Nevertheless, to plan your finances it's helpful to have a basic grasp of the tax system.